498_26_20230212_AJF08190_FossMedia.jpg

 Outer Narrow Gauge: Trails 7, 8 & 9

 The outer narrow gauge offers a deep woods experience.
-While not that actually that far from the Nordic & Trail Center, you’ll feel a world away once you get to Trail 7.
+While not actually that far from the Nordic & Trail Center, you’ll feel a world away once you get to Trail 7.
 These trails feature fun descents, challenging climbs, and sharp turns.
 The trails make a 2km-long loop around Downey’s Butte with a cutoff shortcut that allows you to bypass a steeper section of trail if desired.
-Trail 5 and 7 are intermediate level while Trail 6 is advanced.
+Trail 7 and 9 are intermediate level while Trail 8 is advanced.